Colonic and its contraindications

 • Carcinoma of the colon or rectum

-• Chemotherapy (a minimum of 3 months is required once bloods levels return to normal before proceeding with colonic irigation)
+• Chemotherapy (a minimum of 3 months is required once bloods levels return to normal before proceeding with colonic hydrotherapy)

-• Diabetes - Uncontrolled Risk of hypoglycaemia during a treatment
+• Diabetes - Uncontrolled/ Unbalanced - Risk of hypoglycaemia during a treatment

 • Heart Failure